Treaty of Dappes

 The Treaty of Dappes was concluded on 8 December 1862 between France and the Swiss Confederation.
-Resolving a long-standing border dispute between the two countries, the accord awarded the Vallee des Dappes (which had been controlled by Switzerland since 1815) to France, in exchange for a comparable piece of territory just to the north.
+Resolving a long-standing border dispute between the two countries, the accord awarded the Vallée des Dappes (which had been controlled by Switzerland since 1815) to France, in exchange for a comparable piece of territory just to the north.
 The treaty is noteworthy for dividing the tiny village of La Cure between the two countries, with the new border bisecting not just the town itself, but several structures within it.

 Background

-The Vallee des Dappes is a small valley about 4 mi long and 2 mi broad, located in the Swiss Canton of Vaud.
+The Vallée des Dappes is a small valley about 4 mi long and 2 mi broad, located in the Swiss Canton of Vaud.
 Although the valley had little value as a territorial possession, it provided an accessible military route between France and Savoy.
 Annexed by Napoleonic France in 1802, it was returned to Switzerland by the Congress of Vienna, though the French continued to call for its retrocession.
 After several attempts to reacquire the area were firmly rebuffed by the Swiss, France decided in 1862 to offer a nearby section of its own territory, comparable in size, in exchange.
 The Swiss agreed, and a treaty to effect the switch was accordingly negotiated in Bern.
 Slightly less than 3 sqmi of territory changed hands.
 A set of maps showing the boundary changes may be viewed here.